samarsinghal/appmod-blueprints/platform/infra/terraform/README.md

 ```

-The script setup-workshop.sh does the following:
+The script setup-environments.sh does the following:

 - Create the EKS management cluster where IDP Builder will be deployed
 - Installs ArgoCD, Ingress-Nginx and its pre-requisites.